Package insert / prescribing information

 The use of some local anesthetic drug products during labor and delivery may be followed by diminished muscle strength and tone for the first day or two of life.
 This has not been reported with bupivacaine.

-Pediatric Use: Until further experience is gained in patients younger than 18 years, administration of Bupivacaine Spinal in this age group is not recommended.
+Until further experience is gained in patients younger than 18 years, administration of Bupivacaine Hydrochloride in Dextrose Injection, USP in this age group is not recommended.

-Geriatric Use: Patients over 65 years, particularly those with hypertension, may be at increased risk of developing hypotension while undergoing spinal anesthesia with Bupivacaine Spinal (see PRECAUTIONS, General and ADVERSE REACTIONS, Cardiovascular System).
+Patients over 65 years, particularly those with hypertension, may be at increased risk for developing hypotension while undergoing spinal anesthesia with Bupivacaine Hydrochloride in Dextrose Injection, USP.
+(See PRECAUTIONS, General and ADVERSE REACTIONS, Cardiovascular System.)